RubenCastroCoding/Regex-Tutorial/README.md

 You can do very specific and detailed searches .
 For example if you use the following `\.`.
 The `\.` allows us to find not just any character, but with just a dot you can access data inside that folder.

+## Creator
+My name is Ruben Castro and if you want to check out my work do so here --> https://github.com/RubenCastroCoding